Tomasvdv/Multi-agent-systems/README.md

 2. *Number of turrets*: adjusts the number of turrets in the simulation.
 3. *Turret range*: adjusts the range of the turrets.
 4. *Turret confidence threshold*: the number of turrets that must agree on shooting down a plane before shooting.
-5. *Number of epochs*: the number of steps that a plane can live.
+5. *Number of epochs*: the amount of steps that a plane can live.
 6. *Failure probability*: the probability that sending a message fails (e.g. message gets lost).
 7. *Simulation speed (iter/second)*: adjusts the speed of the simulation when run with the *play* button.